 For example, in a study of rabbits exhibiting some type of infection, you might want to know what dose of penicillin results in a 0.5 probability of curing a rabbit.
 Think of Chester Bliss’ probit analysis here….

-Using the data provided in the tab “Advanced_iris-data” import the data into JMP.
+Using the data provided in the tab “????” import the data into JMP.
 Using the “Fit Y by X” platform, use “response” as Y and “ln(dose)” as X. JMP will automatically fill in the column “count” as a frequency – make sure this happened, and if not, place “Count” in the frequency box.

-34. What was your null hypothesis for this logistic regression?

-35. What are the degrees of freedom, chi-square value and p-value?

-36. Do you reject your null hypothesis?

-37. Interpret your results: